dylanleigh/PriceAndNutritionTrackingSystem/README.rst

 These will be installed automatically via pip:

-- Django 1.11+
+- Django 2+
 - Django-extensions 1.8+
-- Future versions may require djangorestframework and django-filter.
+- Future versions may require djangorestframework and django-filter for the API.

 Setup 1: Secret Key
 -------------------